 So you may be focusing on memorizing large English vocabulary lists even before attempting going out there and starting socializing and communicating with English speaking folks.

 To a certain degree, you’re absolutely right.
 You can’t expect to speak fluently without having acquired SOME English vocabulary, I mean – you wouldn’t be able to work as a shop assistant, for example, if you couldn’t understand your customers and respond to their questions, right?

 There is a point, however, in English studies at which you can actually start speaking fluently even before you’ve learned advanced English vocabulary!

 Here it would be fitting to establish what actually fluent English speech entails and how you can know if you speak fluently or not.
 It will also help you set your English improving targets and realize what aspects of English you really need to improve upon.

 So here’s how I define real spoken English fluency:

-- easy communication in situations you find yourself in on a daily basis;
+- ability to communicate with ease in situations you find yourself on a regular basis!

 How Many English Words Are Enough